-There are several ways to enjoy this beautiful region, whether you are a wine fanatic or just someone who likes wine and would like to learn (and taste) more.
-The five major areas of the Bordelais are the Médoc, Haute-Gironde, Entre-Deux-Mers, Grand Libournais, and Graves et Sauternes.
-The Médoc and the Blaye are both fairly flat, stretching out towards either side of the Gironde estuary.
+You’ll have several ways to enjoy this beautiful region, whether you are a wine fanatic or just someone who likes wine and would like to learn (and taste) more.
+The major areas of Bordeaux are the Médoc, Bourg and Blaye, Entre-Deux-Mers, Saint Emilion, Castillon, and Graves and Sauternes.
+The Médoc and Bourg/Blaye are both fairly flat, stretching out towards either side of the Gironde estuary.
 Both are pretty, but you don’t come here to sightsee: these are some of the most high-rent vineyards in the country.
-Graves et Sauternes is more scenic, but for rolling hills, adorable villages and photo opportunities, Entre-Deux-Mers and the Grand Libournais are where it’s at.
-The latter is home to the beautiful town of St-Emilion, while the former harbors bastides (neatly ordered towns around a central square—strategic urban planning left over from the Hundred Years’ War) like Sauveterre-de-Guyenne and Cadillac.
+Graves and Sauternes is more scenic, but for rolling hills, adorable villages, and photo opportunities, Entre-Deux-Mers, Saint Emilion, and Castillon are where it’s at.
+The beautiful towns of St-Emilion and Castillon are packed full of medieval treasures, while the Entre-Deux-Mers harbors bastides (neatly ordered towns around a central square—strategic urban planning left over from the Hundred Years’ War) like Sauveterre-de-Guyenne and Cadillac.